 Today’s Reading: Genesis 1-2:4; Psalm 104

-But first, before I start tearing the house apart in order to put everything back together, I want to take a look at what kind of order my life needs to be in.
-I long to hear from God, to hear what HE desires for my 2016 – to hear HIS goals, HIS purpose, HIS plans.
+I long to hear from God this morning, to hear what HE desires for my year – HIS goals, HIS purpose, HIS plans.
 I don’t want to start this new year out of step with HIS perfect plan.
 So I do what I know to do.
 I enter into His presence with my Bible in one hand and a cup of my morning coffee in the other.
-This morning I start a new year and a new journey from Genesis to Revelation.
+This morning I eagerly start a new year and a new journey from Genesis to Revelation.

 As the cadence of life naturally gives me a new beginning, I go back to the VERY beginning – to the first chapter of Genesis.
 I look back to the beginning of the world to seek answers of why God created the world, why He created me, and what He is calling me to do this year.